LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/exercises.rst

 Bonus Mission
 -------------

 #.
-Instead of returning the greeting as plain text, add a bit of HTML to
+Add some more HTML and inline styles to your returned greeting
-   the response string so that the displayed message looks a bit nicer.
+   response string so that the displayed message looks a bit nicer.